We are a network of Christians in Britain and Ireland promoting HIV prevention and support.

 Our Objectives are

 CAPS supports the ‘Positive Catholics’ HIV peer support groups and ministry.
-There are group meetings in London and Manchester, and Retreat weekends each year.
+There are group meetings in London and Manchester, and retreat weekends each year.
 Any person living with HIV will be welcome.
 Members are able to form friendships of mutual support and understanding, in a safe and non-judgmental environment.
-Group meetings occur monthly, and Retreat weekend happen usually 3 times each year at different locations in the country.
+Group meetings occur monthly.
+Retreat weekends are held, usually three times a year, at different locations in the country.